 In the case of a partial redemption, selection of the Bonds held in certificated, non-global form for redemption will be made pro rata, by lot or by such other method as the Trustee in its sole discretion deems appropriate and fair and selection of the Bonds held in global form for redemption will be made in accordance with applicable depositary procedures.
-No Bonds of a principal amount of \$1,000 or less will be redeemed in part.
-If any Bond is to be redeemed in part only, the notice of redemption that relates to the Bond will state the portion of the principal amount of the Bond in a principal amount equal to the unredeemed portion of the Bond will be issued in the name of the holder of the Bond upon surrender for cancellation of the original Bond.
+No Bonds of a principal amount of G. 1,000,000 or less will be redeemed in part.
+If any Bond is to be redeemed in part only, the notice of redemption that relates to the Bond will state the portion of the principal amount of the Bond to be redeemed.
+A new Bond in a principal amount equal to the unredeemed portion of the Bond will be issued in the name of the holder of the Bond upon surrender for cancellation of the original Bond.
 For so long as the Bonds are held by DTC (or another depositary), the redemption of the Bonds shall be conducted in accordance with the policies and procedures of the depositary.